Polar Jet Stream Fluctuations in an Energy Balance Model: Model Description

-The system of equations given in Sect.\ref{model} is defined for $-1 \leq x \leq 1$, where $x < 0$ is the Southern Hemisphere and $x > 0$ is the Northern Hemisphere.
-The Southern and Northern hemispheres are symmetric with respect to the boundary value problem.
-So, by symmetry, we need only consider the solution from $0 \leq x \leq 1$.
+The system of equations Eq.\eqref{eq:odeatm} and \eqref{eq:odesurface} is defined for $-1 \leq x \leq 1$, where $x < 0$ is the Southern Hemisphere and $x > 0$ is the Northern Hemisphere.
+But since the Southern and Northern hemispheres are symmetric (including our initial conditions), we need only consider the solution from $0 \leq x \leq 1$.